-7 MS. SHELBY THOMAS: Can you guys share a

-8 little bit about how the programs helped, or your

-9 experience with the programs?

-MS. CHEYLENE MOON: Well, like I said 10 earlier, without these programs, I don't think I could have 11 survived aging-out of care.
-Because at every one of these 12 programs, we always eat food first.
-And like, for the 13 Youth Advisory Committees, I get paid for my time, like, 14 15 usually with cash.
-And then some of the other programs, I get like, like the Aboriginal Youth Mentorship Program, I 16 17 get gift cards every week, for like Super-Store or No Frills if I've been to both days out of the week.
-And it 18 19 just really helped me eat and get by.
+1 with any relationship, I've learned a lot from her and 2 we've had a lot of fun together.
+And it's been really an 3 honour to be a supportive adult in her life.
+And I think 4 that's something that anyone can benefit from.
+So I always 5 like to tell people about that UNYA Program, and that we 6 should fund more programs like this as well.
+7 MS. SHELBY THOMAS: Can you guys share a 8 little bit about how the programs helped, or your 9 experience with the programs?
+10 MS. CHEYLENE MOON: Well, like I said 11 earlier, without these programs, I don't think I could have 12 survived aging-out of care.
+Because at every one of these 13 programs, we always eat food first.
+And like, for the 14 Youth Advisory Committees, I get paid for my time, like, 15 usually with cash.
+And then some of the other programs, I 16 get like, like the Aboriginal Youth Mentorship Program, I 17 get gift cards every week, for like Super-Store or No 18 Frills if I've been to both days out of the week.
+And it 19 just really helped me eat and get by.
 20 MS. SHAE-LYNN NOSKYE: So I started out in 21 the Support Link Program at Aunt Leah's Place.
 Basically, 22 it's supported, independent living.
-You have a self-23 contained suite, but instead of a landlord you have an 24 overseer.
-So, they act completely like a landlord and they 25 confer with your youth worker just to make sure that you
+You have a self- 23 contained suite, but instead of a landlord you have an 24 overseer.
+So, they act completely like a landlord and they confer with your youth worker just to make sure that you

-1 don't have people in your suite past the time you're 2 allowed, and you're not throwing any parties.
+1 don't ha ive pe eople in your suite past the time you' re 2 allowed, and vou'r e r not th nrowino anv part ies.

-Along with the suite, you get, I think it's 3 five or six hours a week with your worker.
-And so it's 4 usually split up into two days, and then one of them's 5 6 usually, like you're learning life skills.
+Along with the suite, you get, I think it's five or six hours a week with your worker.
+And so it's usually split up into two days, and then one of them's usually, like you're learning life skills.
 And then the other time, they'll take you grocery shopping and stuff.
-7 They also have their essential skills workshops on 8 9 Wednesday afternoons, and those are for not only the youth that are in the Support Link, but Link as well, if they so 10 11 choose.
+They also have their essential skills workshops on Wednesday afternoons, and those are for not only the youth that are in the Support Link, but Link as well, if they so choose.

-And so, after I aged-out, I took some time 12 away from Aunt Leah's and when I went back, they had 13 started a Youth Advisory Committee.
-So, I've gotten 14 15 involved with that.
-I started as the Administrator and then I worked my way up to the Presidency; I prefer Co-16 17 Chair, though, actually, because it's definitely not a oneperson show.
-It's a lot of people coming together in order 18 19 to try and influence change.
+And so, after I aged-out, I took some time away from Aunt Leah's and when I went back, they had started a Youth Advisory Committee.
+So, I've gotten involved with that.
+I started as the Administrator and then I worked my way up to the Presidency; I prefer Co-Chair, though, actually, because it's definitely not a one-person show.
+It's a lot of people coming together in order to try and influence change.

-20 So from Support Link you go into Link, which 21 doesn't have an age-cap.
-They help you with things like 22 finding housing or employment; connecting you with various 23 services, taking you to appointments.
-They have a SEFY 24 Program, so Supported Education for Fostered Youth, and 25 they can help you out with various pieces, like paying for transcripts and helping you to apply for college as well.
-1 Yeah, there's just so many incredible 2 programs that go through those doors, and it's just really 3 incredible to see the growth with the social enterprises as 4 well.
-They run a tree lot every Christmas; they have youth 5 6 from the programs volunteer, you get volunteer hours 7 through that, and sell people Christmas trees in a couple different lots in metro Vancouver.
-8
+So from Support Link you go into Link, which doesn't have an age-cap.
+They help you with things like finding housing or employment; connecting you with various services, taking you to appointments.
+They have a SEFY Program, so Supported Education for Fostered Youth, and they can help you out with various pieces, like paying for different lots in metro Vancouver.